top of page

 Who We Are

-Formerly the Zurich Comedy Club, ZEST has proudly been a key part of Zurich's English-language theatre scene since 1954.
+Since 1954, ZEST has been a key part of Zurich's English-language theatre scene.
 Our volunteer-run and self-funded organisation stages two major productions and one smaller production annually, showcasing diverse performances that resonate with audiences.
 You can support our mission and become a ZEST member by getting involved with our productions or by joining our community at events such as workshops, play readings, and improv nights, all of which foster a passion for the arts.

 Past Productions